-- a) to the FMA through an electronic reporting system that the latter will provide; - b) the Bar Association using a notification form that the latter will provide.

-2) Persons subject to due diligence referred to in Art.
+- a) to the FMA through an electronic reporting system that the latter will provide; - b) the Bar Association using a notification form that the latter will provide - 2) Persons subject to due diligence referred to in Art.
 3 (3) of the Act shall report the data and information referred to in Art.
-37 (7) as specified below:

-- a) The reporting period shall refer to the past calendar year. - b) Insofar as no business relationships were managed or no occasional transactions were transacted during a calendar year, a nil-return must be recorded. - c) The supervisory authority may request further information as defined in Art.
+37 (7) as specified below: - a) The reporting period shall refer to the past calendar year. - b) Insofar as no business relationships were managed or no occasional transactions were transacted during a calendar year, a nil-return must be recorded. - c) The supervisory authority may request further information as defined in Art.
 37 (1) and (4) from persons subject to due diligence referred to in Art.
-3 (3) of the Act.

-3) The communication referred to in (1) shall be made by 31st March of the respective year.
-The communication shall record the position as at 31st December of the respective previous year.

-4) In individual cases the supervisory authority may individually adjust the frequency of the communications referred to in (1).
-Such an adjustment may only be considered if the risk presented by a person subject to due diligence is clearly higher or lower than the sector risk.
+3 (3) of the Act. - 3) The communication referred to in (1) shall be made by 31st March of the respective year.
+The communication shall record the position as at 31st December of the respective previous year. - 4) In individual cases the supervisory authority may individually adjust the frequency of the communications referred to in (1).
+Such an adjustment may only be considered if the risk presented by a person subject to due diligence is clearly higher or lower than the sector risk. - 5) If persons subject to due diligence referred to in Art.
+3 (3) of the Act who hold a business licence terminate their operations, they shall inform the FMA immediately in writing.
+170

 Art.
-37b inserted by LGB1.
+37b inserted by LGBl.
 2017 no. 215.